-The phrase Age garlic extract refers to how the garlic in Kyolic supplements is made.
+The phrase Aged garlic extract refers to how garlic in Kyolic supplements is made.
 Basically, they take raw garlic bulbs that are sliced and then soaked in an alcohol solution for 20 months at room temperature in stainless steel tanks.
-The odorless extract obtained is then concentrated into kyolic supplements.
+The odorless extract obtained is then concentrated into Kyolic supplements.

 Even though they soak the garlic in alcohol for 20 months, there is no alcohol in Kyolic garlic supplements.
 Just wanted to mention that in case anyone was curious.